frederic-perez/AmE-dictionary/data/dictionary.md

 __video__ _n_
 __vie for__ _phr v_ :seven: To vie for something means to compete for it.
 Two teams may vie for the gold medal, but one will have to go home with silver.
 Vie may be spelled the same as the French word, vie, but they are pronounced differently, vī and vē respectively, and are not related in meaning or history.
 English vie comes from the Latin verb meaning “to invite” as in to invite a challenge.
 Be careful of the spelling which includes an ie to y shift.
 “He intends to vie for the top prize,” but “He is vying for the top prize.”
 __vig__ _n_ :three::hammer:
+__vignette__ _n_ /vin-YET/ A short written description or a brief scene in a movie or play. _The documentary is a series of vignettes showing the lives of three families under quarantine during the pandemic._
 __vigorous__ _adj_ _A vigorous intellect._
 __vile__
 __vilify__ _v_ :four: (vilifies) To make vicious and defamatory statements about. _Syn_ revile, vituperate, rail _The Nazi propaganda vilified the Jews._